Thegrasscutter/apk_checker/README.md

 ## Output

 All extracted data and logs will be available in the `/app` directory within the container.

+# Credit where credit is due
+Agneyastra was pulled from https://github.com/JA3G3R/agneyastra and rewritten to python.

 # TODO
 Add firebase project dump